Youth in Saudi Arabia: Education

 Education is overseen by the Ministry of Education.
-The 2015 budget increased spending on education by three percent, to $58 billion.
+The 2015 budget increased spending on education by 3%, to $58 billion.

-The adjusted net enrollment rate for primary school age children was ninety-seven percent in 2014, according to the World Bank Group.
+The adjusted net enrollment rate for primary school age children was 97% in 2014, according to the World Bank Group.
 In 2013, the net enrollment rate in secondary school for both sexes was 91.55%.

 Students attend primary school starting at the age of six until they are twelve years old.
 Intermediate school is attended by youth that are ages twelve to fifteen, and fifteen- to eighteen-year-olds participate in secondary school.

 Schools are segregated by sex: boys are taught by male teachers, while girls are primarily taught by female teachers.
 Originally, women's education focused on domestic science.
 They were primarily taught how to be a good mother and wife.

 Curriculum that is being taught to students in Saudi Arabia has a religious base, specifically Islamic teachings.
 It emphasizes memorization, rather than solving the problem.
 Because employers do not always utilize these skills in their business, it is increasingly difficult for young Saudis to find a job.
 In response to the educational shortcomings, King Abdullah established his Public Education Development Project, which was launched in 2007.
 This was an approximately $3 billion program designed to improve public education.
 Some of the goals that this project has for improving youth education are "improving the educational environment and preparing to utilize information and communication technology (ICT) in education to stimulate learning.
 This is in order to achieve a higher level of efficiency in acquiring information and training, as well as strengthening personal and creative capabilities, developing skills and hobbies, satisfying psychological needs of students, and strengthening ideas as well as national and social relations through extra-curricular activities of various kinds".
 The Public Education Development Project and King Abdullah's scholarship seeks to help students develop problem solving skills as well as a comprehensive world view by allowing students to study in other countries of the world.